symkat/MarkdownSite/README.md

-# MarkdownSite - Create a website from a git repo in one click.

 ![MarkdownSite Homepage](https://markdownsite.com/img/markdownsite.jpg)

-This is the codebase for [MarkdownSite](https://markdownsite.com/), an open-source hosting platform for static sites and markdown files.
+**This is the codebase for [MarkdownSite](https://markdownsite.com/), an open-source hosting platform for static sites and markdown files.**

 ## What Is MarkdownSite?

+MarkdownSite is a platform for hosting websites.

+People who want their websites hosted enter a git url for their repository.

+MarkdownSite downloads their repo and turns anything in `public/` into a static website hosted at a random subdomain.

+Anything MarkdownSite finds in `site/` that is an `.md` file will be rendered as HTML.

+Once MarkdownSite downloads and builds the website, it is sent to one or more webservers and accepts traffic from the Internet.

 ## How do I use MarkdownSite?

+You can use [MarkdownSite](https://markdownsite.com/) to host a website.

+You can build your own version of MarkdownSite to host as many websites as you want on your own infrastructure.
+See the `devops/` directory for instructions on getting an instance running.

 ## Understanding MarkdownSite

+This is a birds-eye view of a three-node setup.

 ```mermaid
 flowchart TB